 Change of Control.
 The plan administrator may provide, in an individual award agreement or in any other written agreement between a participant and us that the stock award will be subject to additional acceleration of vesting and exercisability in the event of a change of control.
-For example, certain of our employees may receive an award agreement that provides for vesting acceleration upon the individual's termination without cause or resignation for good reason (including a material reduction in the individual's base salary, duties, responsibilities or authority, or a material relocation of the individual's base salary, duties, responsibilities or authority, or a material relocation of the individual's base salary, duties, responsibilities or authority, or a material relocation of the individual's base salary, duties, responsibilities or authority, or a material relocation of the individual's base salary, duties, responsibilities or authority, or a material relocation of the individual's base salary, duties, responsibilities or authority, or a material relocation of the individual's base salary, duties, responsibilities or authority, or a material relocation of the individual's base salary, duties, responsibilities or authority, or a material relocation of the individual's base salary, duties, responsibilities or authority, or a material relocation of the individual's base salary, duties, responsibilities or authority, or a material relocation of the subject of control.
-Under the 2015 plan, a change of control is generally (1) the acquisition by a person or entity of more than 50% of our combined voting power of the the surviving entity; or (3) a consummated sale, lease or exclusive license or other disposition of all or substantially of our consolidated assets.
+For example, certain of our employees may receive an award agreement that provides for vesting acceleration upon the individual's termination without cause or resignation for good reason (including a material reduction in the individual's base stagary, duties, responsibilities or authority, or a material relocation of the individual's principal place of employment with us) in connection with a change of control.
+Under the 2015 plan, a change of control is generally (1) the acquisition by a person or entity of more than 50% of or combined voting power other than by merger, consolidation or similar transaction; (2) a consummated merger, consolidation or similar transaction is entitied by after which our stockholders cease to own more than 50% of the combined voting power of the surviving entity; or (3) a consummated sale, lease or exclusive license or other disposition of all or substantially of our consolidated assets.